tytydraco/yessleep/out/Gargle.md

 He pulled out his phone and sent a few texts, one hand still on the steering wheel.

-My dad din't say another word until we got home.
+My dad didn't say another word until we got home.

-We walked in the front door, and my dad immediately took my mum into the kitchen.
+We walked in the front door, and my dad immediately took my mum into the living room.

 They spoke in desperate hushed whispers before I heard my mum sobbing.
 I walked in.

 'Sydney, sit.'
 My dad instructed.
 He looked pale and terrified, I'd never seen him like that before.

-'Syd, tell us what you know about Rattlesnake House.'
+'Syd, tell us what you know about Rattlesgate  House.'

 I told them.
 I said about the party and the murder and the curse.